 The workshops emphasize interactions, between participants and collections, between participants and lecturers and between participants and participants.
-With the support of vast collections and experienced experts, the ICOM-ITC has designed many different types of interactive activities, such as group activities, show and tell, reading artifacts and museum practice, with the aim of actively involving all participants in the workshops.
+With the support of vast collections and experienced experts, the ICOM-ITC has designed many different types of interactive activities, such as group activities, show and tell, archival material and museum practice, with the aim of actively involving all participants in the workshops.

 Group activities usually come in as supplement to the lectures or as an independent session.
 Participants are divided into small groups to collaborate on certain problems or complete certain tasks.
 Every participant is encouraged to present his or her opinions on the topic in a vigorous way.
 It is expected that all group members can actively engage in discussions and complete workshop assignments in frequent exchanges and discussion.

 Show and Tell

 This form is set based on the theme and needs of training with an aim to present participants’ museums, their programmes, difficulties to be conquered and individual thinking.
 It also evaluates their understanding and application of training contents.
 This session is expected to promote communication, encourage innovative thinking and offer a theoretical basis for the participants to build on.